 AGN-large-scale structure connection

-My research work lies in the areas of active galactic nuclei (AGNs), galaxy clusters, and the interactions between AGNs and the large-scale structure.
+My research work lies in the areas of active galactic nuclei (AGNs), galaxy clusters, and the interactions between AGN and the large-scale structure.
 AGNs are the galaxies that host compact central engines which are actively accreting supermassive black holes, and they are the most luminous continuously emitting objects in the universe.
 I am interested in studying the role of large-scale environment in the evolution of these galaxies and the co-evolution between galaxies and the supermassive black holes that they host.
 I investigate the effects of large-scale environment on AGN activity by comparing the AGN occurrence in over-dense and under-dense regions, galaxy clusters and cosmic voids, respectively, and through cosmic time (as a function of redshift).
 I use large multiwavelength datasets to perform statistical studies to look at AGN fractions relative to different environments.
-In our previous work, we find a lower abundance of AGNs in galaxy clusters compared to their relatively low-density surrounding field regions at z=0-0.5, for low-mass and high-mass clusters (left image below; Mishra & Dai 2020).
+In our previous work, we find a lower abundance of AGNs in galaxy clusters compared to their relatively low-density surrounding field regions at z=0-0.5, for low-mass and high-mass clusters (left image below; Mishra & Dai 2020, AJ).
 We also find a gradual increase in AGN fraction as we move away from the center of the cluster toward the infall region.
 The right image below shows this evolution for one redshift interval, z=0.2-0.3 (Mishra & Dai 2020).
-One of my ongoing projects involves studying the AGN behavior in cosmic voids using spectroscopic datasets from surveys, such as the SDSS (Mishra et al. In Prep).
+I have also studied the AGN behavior in cosmic voids using spectroscopic datasets from optical surveys, such as the SDSS and SDSS BOSS (Mishra et al. 2021, ApJL).

 Changing look AGNs